Chekinm/flask-app-fermata-homework-ubuntu/README.md

 The application utilizes a MongoDB database to store and retrieve data, including groups and images.
 It also includes error handling for common HTTP exceptions.
 IT supposed that you have MongoFB up and running somewhere.
 It also uses AWS S3 for demonstaration purposes.
-So you also need and basket there.
+So you also need a basket there.
-Check config files on what you need about to know to connect to them.

 ---